Florida Homestead Law and Homestead Exemption

 A Florida resident can convert unprotected assets into homestead equity at any time, even while intending to shelter those assets from an existing judgment.
 The resident can purchase a new home, pay down an existing mortgage, or invest in improvements, and the resulting equity is fully protected.

-The one limit is the source of the funds.
+The one exception concerns the source of the funds.
 Money obtained through fraud, theft, or breach of fiduciary duty cannot be converted into homestead protection.
 A creditor who can trace specific funds from the wrongdoing into the property can seek a court-ordered equitable lien on the traceable amount.
 But converting legitimately earned money into a homestead is always protected, regardless of timing or motive.

 Sale Proceeds